List Of Foods to Avoid for a Smooth Recovery After Appendix Surgery

 1. Gradual Changes: If your diet previously included a lot of high-fat foods, make gradual changes to avoid shocking your digestive system.
 Start by substituting one meal at a time with healthier options.

 2. Cooking Methods: Use healthier cooking methods such as baking, grilling, or steaming instead of frying.
-This helps to reduce the overall fat content in your meals.

 3. Reading Labels: Pay attention to food labels when grocery shopping.
 Look for items labeled low-fat or fat-free and avoid those with high levels of saturated or trans fats.